irfandfr/web-scrapper-uploader/README.md

 # web-scrapper-uploader
-A Web Scrapping Script to get information and Image Links
+A Web Scrapping Script to get information and Image Links, using Node.js, ImageKit, and Firebase

 The Scraped image links will then be saved into Imagekit hosting service, then the resulting image links from imagekit will be saved along with other scraped information into Firebase's Realtime Database using their REST API